zolfaShefreie/webcam_streamer/README.md

 # webcam_streamer
-a simple webcam streamer using by gstearmer in python
+a simple webcam streamer using gstearmer in python